Call For A Free

 THE "BLESSING STONE" CEREMONY

-Catholic (roman and orthodox (if mass is requested, only our priest will perform it)
+(roman and orthodox (if mass is requested, only our priest will do it)

 Roman Catholic & Jewish (No Mass) (catholic